What is EBIT?

 - Cost of Goods Sold (COGS): The direct costs incurred in the period (i.e. tied to how revenue is produced).

-Written out, the formula for EBIT is as follows:
+Written out, the formula for calculating a company’s operating income (EBIT) is as follows:

 EBIT Calculation Example